MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-personal-tab.md

 > [!div class="checklist"]
 >
-> * Identify the app manifest properties and scaffolding relevant to personal tabs
+> * Identify some of the app manifest properties and scaffolding relevant to personal tabs
 > * Create tab content
 > * Update a tab's color theme based on user preference